Things to Do at Cape Spear Lighthouse

 Easternmost Point Monument

-Stand at the official easternmost point of North America and capture photos at this significant geographical landmark
+Stand at the official easternmost point of North America and take photos with the commemorative marker

 Practical Information